Why become a member?

 Environment and community activities

-We organise and support environment and community activities, like the Great British Spring Cleanup 2019 and annual memorial service.
+With the assistance of other local groups and council, we have organised and supported environment and community activities, like the Great British Spring Cleanup 2019 and annual memorial service.

 We provide news, up- dates, and activities in and around our community via meetings, our website and social media (Facebook, Twitter, Instagram).